Srijani-Chakroborty/Face-Recognition-System/README.md

 # Why use it?
-For normal system face verification this simple system application will be very easy to use.
+For normal system face verification this simple system application will be very easy to use

 # Features
 * Less complex code.